Mycelium is nature's infinitely renewable wonder

 Mushrooms grow out of Mycelium

-The life cycle of a mushroom begins when an adult mushroom sporulates, releasing spores into the air.
+The life cycle of our mushrooms begins when an adult mushroom sporulates, releasing spores into the air.
 When a spore lands and the right conditions are present (moisture, organic material), it germinates and starts to produce mycelium.
-The spore creates a primordium, a tiny nodule on or within the mycelium, and begins to grow into an egg-like shape, the fruit.
+The spore creates a primordium, a tiny nodule on or within the mycelium, and begins to grow into an egg-like shape, the mushroom.
 As the fruit grows larger, it eventually ruptures to form the mushroom cap.

 In the fully developed mushroom, new spores are created within the gills of the mushroom cap, they are released, and the process begins anew.